srinivasyadav18/xapian-gsoc-plan/proposal.rst

         Error :
             cannot use x (type int) as type Integer in argument to example

-        When swig wraps enums of a particular class , For example during wrapping of stem_strategy enum in TermGenerator class swig generates
-        a type for enum (xapian.XapianTermGeneratorStem_strategy) and defines variables for the  elements of that particular enum
-        (such as TermGeneratorSTEM_NONE,TermGeneratorSTEM_SOME of type int).
-        So since each variable of int type , TermGeneratorSTEM_NONE(of type int) should be converted to XapianTermGeneratorStem_strategy type before passing to function which needs the element an enum as an argument.
+        When swig wraps enums of a particular class ,for example during wrapping of stem_strategy enum in TermGenerator class swig generates a type for enum (xapian.XapianTermGeneratorStem_strategy) and defines variables for the  elements of that particular enum(such as TermGeneratorSTEM_NONE,TermGeneratorSTEM_SOME of type int).So since each variable of int type , TermGeneratorSTEM_NONE(of type int) should be converted to XapianTermGeneratorStem_strategy type before passing to function which needs the element an enum as an argument.

         Swig generated code :